ptimoner/QGIS-Documentation/docs/training_manual/foreword/foreword.rst

 The Free Quantum GIS Training Manual by Linfiniti Consulting CC. is based on an earlier version from Linfiniti and is licensed under a `Creative Commons Attribution 4.0 International <https://creativecommons.org/licenses/by/4.0/>`_.
-Permissions beyond the scope of this license may be available at below.

-We have published this QGIS training manual under a liberal license that allows you to freely copy, modify and redistribute this work.
-A complete copy of the license is available at the end of this document.
-In simple terms, the usage guidelines are as follows:

-* You may not represent this work as your own work, or remove any authorship text or credits from this work.
-* You may not redistribute this work under more restrictive permissions than those under which it was provided to you.
-* If you add a substantive portion to the work and contribute it back to the project (at least one complete module) you may add your name to the end of the authors list for this document (which will appear on the front page)
-* If you contribute minor changes and corrections you may add yourself to the contributors list below.
-* If you translate this document in its entirety, you may add your name to the authors list in the form "Translated by Joe Bloggs".
-* If you sponsor a module or lesson, you may request the author to include an acknowledgement in the beginning of each lesson contributed, e.g.:

-.. note:: This lesson was sponsored by MegaCorp.

-* If you are unsure about what you may do under this license, please contact us at office@linfiniti.com and we will advise you if what you intend doing is acceptable.
-* If you publish this work under a self publishing site such as https://www.lulu.com we request that you donate the profits to the QGIS project.
-* You may not commercialise this work, except with the expressed permission of the authors.
-To be clear, by commercialisation we mean that you may not sell for profit, create commercial derivative works (e.g. selling content for use as articles in a magazine).
-The exception to this is if all the profits are given to the QGIS project.
-You may (and we encourage you to do so) use this work as a text book when conducting training courses, even if the course itself is commercial in nature.
-In other words, you are welcome to make money by running a training course that uses this work as a text book, but you may not profit off the sales of the book itself - all such profits should be contributed back to QGIS.

 Authors
 -------